EAHEA Accreditation Quality Standards

 The following set of standards will guide the institution to achieve the desired institutional integrity.

-a) Information & Veracity: Prior to enrollment on a particular course, the prospective student is made properly aware of all terms and conditions relevant to that course, either in the prospectus or similar material, by correspondence, or in discussion with the educational institution.
+2.1.
+Information and Veracity: Prior to enrollment on a particular course, the prospective student is made properly aware of all terms and conditions relevant to that course, either in the prospectus or similar material, by correspondence, or in discussion with the educational institution.
 Fees clearly state what services are covered by those fees; what additional payments, if any, may be necessary to achieve the course outcome; what period those fees are valid for; payment plans; the circumstances under which full or partial refunds, or transfers to other courses, are possible; and any other policies that may affect the course fees.
 No advertising and promotional material gives a false, misleading, or exaggerated impression of the educational institution, its personnel, its provision, or the outcomes of that provision.
-The European Agency for Higher Education and Accreditation suggests that all publicity material clearly identifies the educational institution, explains the education or training on offer and avoids any impression that employment is on offer or somehow guaranteed.
-The European Agency for Higher Education and Accreditation requires samples of every prospectus, brochure, advertising and promotion material, recruitment related letters and written evidence of any information affecting the prospective student attached to the self-study report of any educational institution applying for accreditation.
+The European Agency for Higher Education and Accreditation suggests that all publicity material clearly identifies the educational institution, explains the education or training on offer, and avoids any impression that employment is on offer or somehow guaranteed.
+The European Agency for Higher Education and Accreditation requires samples of every prospectus, brochure, advertising and promotion material, recruitment-related letters, and written evidence of any information affecting the prospective student attached to the self-study report of any educational institution applying for accreditation.

-b) Admission Procedures: Potential students are handled promptly and sympathetically by a person competent to do so.
-Staff or agents engaged in promotion are fully briefed in and adhere to the admissions policy of the educational institution.
+2.2.
+Admission Procedures: Potential students are handled promptly and sympathetically by a person competent to do so.
+Staff or agents engaged in the promotion are fully briefed in and adhere to the admissions policy of the educational institution.
 The educational institution takes full responsibility for the actions, statements, and conduct of its sales personnel.
-The students are made aware of their responsibility to assess their own needs and capabilities before embarking upon a course, and are offered an opportunity to discuss these matters with the educational institution prior to enrollment.
+The students are made aware of their responsibility to assess their own needs and capabilities before embarking upon a course and are offered an opportunity to discuss these matters with the educational institution prior to enrollment.
 The European Agency for Higher Education and Accreditation suggests verification of the following issues prior to enrollment: Whether the applicant´s objectives can be realized through that course.
 Whether the course is suitable for the applicant´s level of competence.
 Any special needs of the applicant.

 3. Academic Quality Accreditation